Visas & Routes

 • Your accommodation plans

-Processing typically takes 30-60 days, though it can extend to 120 days during busy periods or if documents need clarification.
-Times vary by consulate.
+Processing typically takes about 30-90 days.
+There is no statutory deadline, so times vary by consulate and can run longer in busy periods or if documents need clarification.
 You can track status through your consulate.

 If approved, you'll receive a visa sticker in your passport valid for entry into Italy.